vinegarhq/vinegarhq.github.io/src/Troubleshooting/index.md

 ### Stuck on the splash screen

+This may be caused by you using an older version of Studio, remove the `force-version` option from your configuration.
+You may need to also run `flatpak run org.vinegarhq.Vinegar delete`

-Studio is currently broken with 96 DPI rendering.
+Studio is also currently broken with 96 DPI rendering.
 Set the DPI to 97 (already done by default) by running `vinegar exec winecfg` to open the Wine configuration, and then head to the Graphics tab.
 There should be a DPI option at the bottom of the page.

 Other DPI values work, as long as they're **NOT** 96.
 Note that values not divisible by 96 will make the interface blurrier, and that the game world view becomes blurrier as DPI increases.
 This is a limitation with Wine's X11 implementation.

-### Unable to log in - WebView2 error

-WebView2 is currently not supported, so there's no way to log in directly inside of studio.
+### Studio login black window or login failed error

+While WebView2 does generally work it may be really buggy and give you a black window or an error While trying to log in.

+Use the package/source version of Vinegar with Umu launcher to fix this issue:

+Uninstall the previous Vinegar, run `flatpak uninstall --delete-data org.vinegarhq.Vinegar -y`

+Follow the instructions listed [here](https://vinegarhq.org/Installation/guides/package.html) to get a vinegar package (some packages may be out of date, get the ones that have vinegar 1.7.8+)

+or follow the instructions listed [here](https://vinegarhq.org/Installation/guides/source.html#building-vinegar) for the source version

+when installing the source version you may get errors about icons and qtpaths, ignore them

+Make sure you have steam installed as umu-launcher needs steam-related components to make proton and the steamrt work correctly

+Next, download and extract [Proton-GE](https://github.com/GloriousEggroll/proton-ge-custom/releases)

+Next follow [this guide](https://vinegarhq.org/Configuration/tips-and-tricks/index.html#umu-launcher) on how to setup Umu launcher.

+Next run Vinegar using `vinegar studio run`, you will see the black window again, open the terminal and run `pkill -f webview` (or kill it manually) a new window should popup.

 Follow the on-screen prompt and click "Log in via browser".
 This will open an authentication website in your browser.
 Once you're done authenticating, you might be prompted to allow the use of the `roblox-studio-auth` protocol.
 Make sure to say "yes".